ictvoip/ictvoip-docs/docs/source/clientarea/clientareaproviders.rst

 Call Detail Records
 *********************

-CDRs can be viewed by billing period and can provide a CSV export for the selected billing period.
+CDRs can be viewed by billing period.
+A CSV export can be downloaded for the selected billing period.
+If the client has multiple VoIP Product accounts then you may drop down the list of accounts to view those CDRs.

 |